ilwan07/ArchRice/GUIDE.md

 - We can now install vscode for example with `yay -S visual-studio-code-bin`

+- To enable bluetooth autoconnect for paired and trusted devices, install the package with `yay -S bluetooth-autoconnect` then enable the global service with `sudo systemctl enable --now bluetooth-autoconnect` and the sound user service with `systemctl --user enable --now pulseaudio-bluetooth-autoconnect`

 - Setup flatpak with `sudo pacman -S flatpak`

 - Install a firewall with `sudo pacman -S ufw` then enable it with `sudo systemctl enable --now ufw` then `sudo ufw enable`